 You can submit an RMCC for all second-hand hardware and items in your Project Hardware List that cost €25,000 or more.
 In the case of second-hand goods, SGS also checks the minimum quality requirements.

 At the end of your project, at least 90% of all project hardware costs must be checked by SGS.
 It is possible that the hardware items that exceed €25,000 do not add up to 90% of your project hardware costs.
 In that case, you must add hardware items to your RMCC until they do.

 We advise you to submit an RMCC after large hardware purchases and after purchasing second-hand hardware for the following reasons:

 - for administrative efficiency: it gets more complicated to collect the required documents if considerable time passes since purchasing the hardware;

 - to limit your risks; for example, a fire can destroy your hardware between purchase and RMCC;

 - to prevent devaluation: the market value of second-hand hardware is determined based on the date of visual inspection.

 You don’t have to send RVO.nl hardware invoices directly as we receive the invoices for more than 90% of the project hardware costs from SGS.
-Only if determining your final amount of subsidy requires more information, RVO.nl might ask for additional invoices if more information is required to determine the amount of subsidy.
+RVO.nl will only ask for additional invoices if more information is required to determine the amount of subsidy.

 Hardware costs are only eligible when they are in accordance with the current market rates.
 If SGS indicates that the stated hardware price is not in line with current market rates, RVO.nl is obliged to maintain the SGS rate in determining your final subsidy amount.